ghaliouss/fhir-mapbuilder/vscode-extension/README.md

 ![Validate StructureMap](ext-images/mapbuilder-load-engine.gif)

 ### Troubleshoting
-The mapBuilder use the output/package.tgz file to configure the matchbox-engine, which is the standardized place to store the package in a FIG building process.
+The FHIR MapBuilder use the output/package.tgz file to configure the matchbox-engine, which is the standardized place to store the package in a FIG building process.
 However, depending on your use case, you may not need such package.
 There is no control for the `Validate StructureMap (Current input)` feature to make it fast to use.
 If there is no package while it should, the validation won't success (of course).
-In such scenario, you'll find a message in the error outpout file with the `"messageId": "TYPE_SPECIFIC_CHECKS_DT_CANONICAL_RESOLVE"`.
+In such scenario, you'll find a message in the error output file with the `"messageId": "TYPE_SPECIFIC_CHECKS_DT_CANONICAL_RESOLVE"`.
 This error also happen if the wrong package is loaded.

 ## Templates